martintotev/100-days-of-code/r1-log.md

 ### R1D4
 Continued with redoing freeCodeCamp from scratch.
 Finished the <form>, .class and #id and went on to basic CSS like margin and padding.

+### R1D5
+Continued with redoing freeCodeCamp until the Responsive Design with Bootstrap chapter.
+Need to concentrate on Bootstrap and eventually CSS Grid.